TE-Academy/Reputation-Weighted-Voting/nft-information.md

 ## Overview

 After the completion of the course, students will have the opportunity to earn a TokenEngineering Academy NFT based on:
-* ☑️**First Criterion: In-Course Activities.** Acquisition of at least 30 course points, awarded for completing tasks which demonstrate knowledge and skills through **activities supporting the overall learning environment**.
+* ☑️**Criterion: In-Course Activities.**
-* ☑️**Second Criterion: Capstone Project.** This item allows the student to show their proficiency with using computational tools to thoroughly analyze features of voting algorithms, including analyzing potential weaknesses, in a professional-style report.
+Acquisition of at least 30 course points, awarded for completing tasks which demonstrate knowledge and skills through **activities supporting the overall learning environment**.

 ## How It Works